Why publish in Constructivist Foundations?

 Each paper must contain a structured abstract in which the content of the paper is summarized in about 200 words.
 In contrast to normal abstracts, structured abstracts should be divided into the following sections.

-Results • What was found in the course of the argumentation?
-What is the solution to the problem you pose?
+❯ Results ■ How did you solve the Problem described above?
+What was found in the course of the argumentation?

-Implications • What is the value of the paper?
+❯ Implications ■ How does your paper affect the Context described above?
+What is the value of the paper?
 For whom are your insights beneficial?
 What do you suggest for future research?
 Are there identifiable limitations in the research process?
 What outcomes and implications for practice, applications and consequences are identified?
-What changes to practice should be made as a result of this paper?
+What changes to practice should be made as a result of your paper?

-Constructivist content • What is the connection with constructivism?
-Does the paper link to one of the constructivist approaches covered by the journal?
-Why it could bring progress to constructivist approaches?
-How it is based on the works of constructivists such as Ernst von Glasersfeld, Heinz von Foerster, Humberto Maturana, Francisco Varela, to name but a few?
+❯ Constructivist content ■ What is the connection with constructivist approaches covered by the journal?
+How does it link to the works of constructivists such as Ernst von Glasersfeld, Heinz von Foerster, Humberto Maturana, Francisco Varela et al.?
 Do you argue in favor of a new constructivist perspective?

 Citing in the Text